Naples is often defined as a theatre in the open air since every corner of this city, as well as its inhabitants, show an incredible theatricality.

 - The most famous Neapolitan theatre is the San Carlo Theatre, the oldest opera house in Europe.
 Considered as one of the most beautiful theatres in the word it has also been declared a Unesco heritage site.
 It derives its name from king Carlo of Borbone who wanted it built in 1737 and is one of the largest in Europe.

-Another important theatre is the Mercadante theatre built in 1667 with a capacity of about 500 seats.
+- Another important theatre is the Mercadante built-in 1667 with a capacity of about 500 seats.
 Great musicians and composers as Rossini, Mozart, Donizetti and famous actors of comedies and tragedies have performed there.

-Very similar for the choice of works is the Diana theatre in the center of the Vomero district.
-But these are only few of the several Neapolitan theatres that testify the love of this city for this fascinating and always up-to-date form of art.
+- Very similar to the choice of works is the Diana theatre in the center of the Vomero district.
+But these are only a few of the several Neapolitan theatres that testify the love of this city for this fascinating and always up-to-date form of art.

 The San Carlo Theatre is one of the most gorgeous and glorious theatres in the world.
 It stands in the center of Naples next to the Royal Palace and Plebiscito square and has always attracted the lovers of classical music.
 It was founded in 1737, before the Scala theatre in Milan and the Fenice in Venice, according to the will of King Charles of Borbone as a sign of his power and was dedicated to San Carlo Borromeo, hence its name.